OlivierSohn/hamazed/BACKLOG.md

 - change the sound in real time, when harmonics change.
 .. enqueue parameter changes :
-   change frequency of harmonic 6 to ...
+   change volume / phase of harmonic 6 to ...
+the changes should be linearily smoothed over a long time so that there is no sound discontinuity

 - When playing a loop, the server should offset the miditimestamps by period of the loop * loop number, else jitter compensation will not work.